The Backyardigans may be targeted at younger kids, but you're never too young to experience awesome.

 - And in the same episode, The Dragon hatching out of the egg, complete with an epic song.

 - In "Blazing Paddles", Sheriff Uniqua is kicked out of the town of Ping Pong mesa and must train to beat the bandit.
 She starts training, but it begins to hail.
 So what does she do?
-She plays ping pong with the hail.
-Let us repeat that.
-She plays ping pong with hail.
+She uses the hailstones as ping pong balls and practices with those.

 - "Monster Detectives": Tyrone, after a brief Heroic BSoD following Uniqua's FaceMonster Turn, marches back into the gym and orders Pablo (a soccer monster in this episode) to give Uniqua back her ball.
 After a moment of shock, he does so... but because Uniqua already fell to The Virus, they just resume their soccer game like nothing happened.
 At least Tyrone got points for trying.